jenyxjs/jenyx/docs/Label/README.md

 This example creates a label with the text "Hello world!" and centers it on the page with a larger font size.

+- **Parent Node**: Specify where the component should be appended in the DOM by passing a parentNode element.

 - **Text**: The primary property of the Label component.
-You can change the text dynamically using label.text = 'New text';.
+You can change the text dynamically using `label.text = 'New text';`.

 - **Style**: An array of CSS properties that are applied to the label element, allowing easy customization without external stylesheets.

-- **Parent Node**: Specify where the component should be appended in the DOM by passing a parentNode element.

 ## Live Example